hojongs/pbkit-go/README.md

 pollapo-go i # pollapo-go install --config pollapo.yml --out-dir .pollapo
 ```

-Now, you can see the installed dependencies .pollapo/
+Now, you can see the installed dependencies in the `.pollapo/`

 ### Commands